Students Challenge Cal State: Let Us Back on Campus Chi Alpha student group kicked off campus for requiring religious leaders to share its faith

 In the letter it is sending today, Chi Alpha points out that it submitted a new constitution that met Cal State’s new standards in November 2014.
 The constitution also stated Chi Alpha’s belief that the University’s policies are unconstitutional.
 But Cal State administrators insisted Chi Alpha remove this protest clause.
 When Chi Alpha appealed to the university president, Cal State changed its mind and agreed to allow the protest clause.
 Yet Cal State is still keeping Chi Alpha off campus.

 “Chi Alpha did everything Cal State asked four months ago.
-But Cal State officials keep moving the goal posts,” said Adèle Keim, Legal Counsel of the Becket Fund for Religious Liberty, who is representing Chi Alpha.
+But Cal State officials keep moving the goal posts,” said Adèle Keim, Legal Counsel of Becket, who is representing Chi Alpha.
 “Cal State Stanislaus allows fraternities to limit their leaders and members to men.
 So why can’t a religious group require its student religious leaders to practice what they preach?
 We call on Cal State to reinstate the Chi Alpha chapter immediately.”